-(a) The North Carolina Rate Bureau shall file all of the following with the Commissioner:

-(1) Workers' compensation rates and rating plans for the voluntary market that are limited to prospective loss costs and final workers' compensation rates and rating plans for the residual market.

-- Each workers' compensation policy form to be used by its members.
-1 (2) 2 - (3) The uniform classification plan and rules. - (4) The uniform experience rating plan and rules. - Any other information that the Commissioner requests and is otherwise (5) entitled to receive under this Article. - (b) Each authorized insurer shall file with the Commissioner all rates. supplementary rate information, and any changes and amendments made by it for use in this State as required in G.S.
+- (a) The North Carolina Rate Bureau shall file all of the following with the Commissioner: - (1) Workers' compensation rates and rating plans for the voluntary market that are limited to prospective loss costs and final workers' compensation rates and rating plans for the residual market. - (2) Each workers' compensation policy form to be used by its members for residual market policy. - (3) The uniform classification plan and rules. - (4) The uniform experience rating plan and rules. - (5) Any other information that the Commissioner requests and is otherwise entitled to receive under this Article. - (b) Each authorized insurer shall file with the Commissioner all rates and any changes and amendments made by it for use in this State as required in G.S.
 58-36-145.
-An insurer may establish rates and supplementary rate information based upon the facts in G.S.
+An insurer may establish rates based upon the facts in G.S.
 58-36-115.
-An insurer may adopt by reference, with or without deviation, the prospective loss costs filed by the North Carolina Rate Bureau or the rates and supplementary rate information filed by another insurer. - A policy of insurance issued by an insurer under this Part shall conform to the filing in effect for the insurer. - The North Carolina Rate Bureau shall not file rates, supplementary rate information, or supporting information on behalf of an insurer.
+An insurer may adopt by reference, with or without deviation, the prospective loss costs filed by the North Carolina Rate Bureau or the rates filed by another insurer. - (c) A policy of insurance issued by an insurer under this Part shall conform to the filing in effect for the insurer. - (d) The North Carolina Rate Bureau shall not file rates or supporting information on behalf of an insurer.